daks19/TraveRing/README.md

   Set your preferred distance (in meters) for precise proximity alerts.

 - 🔔 **Smart Notification Trigger**
-  Get notified automatically when you're within range — no need to constantly check.
+  Get notified automatically when you're within range — no need to keep checking.

 - 🧭 **Live Location Tracking**
-  Tracks your movement in real time and keeps the alert updated.
+  Tracks your movement in real time and checks proximity continuously.

+- 🌙 **Light / Dark Mode Support**
+  Automatically adapts to your device's appearance — or toggle it manually.

-- ⚡ **Runs with Expo Go**
+- ⚡ **Works with Expo Go**
-  No need to build the app — just scan and go.
+  No build required.
+Just scan and test instantly.

 ---